xuyxu/RecForest/README.rst

 Build from Source
 *****************

-To use RecForest, you first need to install the package from source:
+To use the latest version of RecForest, you will need to install the package from source:

 .. code:: bash